4 Excellent Career Options to Pursue After Real Estate School

 Becoming a real estate appraiser or assessor usually requires at least some form of education in the field as well as licensure or certification within your state or locality.
 But it is also a good idea to find out what the requirements are for your particular state since they can vary a great deal throughout the U.S.

 When it comes to pay, appraisers and assessors often do very well.
 In 2017, the average salary in the field was $60,830, and some people made more than $101,710.2

 Property management is another major part of the real estate industry.
 Companies and individuals that specialize in this field provide a service that allows property owners the freedom to protect their investments without having to be very hands-on about it.
 That's because property managers often oversee everything from ground and building maintenance to rent collection and tenant disputes.

 Closely related to property managers are community or homeowner association managers.
 They help ensure that homeowners within a neighborhood governed by such an association follow rules and maintain certain standards related to things like architectural design, yard appearance, pets, and safety measures.
-People in this field earned an average salary of $68,240 in 2015.
-But the highest earners within the field made over $123,790.**
+In this area of real estate, salary earnings averaged $72,370 in 2017.
+But the highest earners within the field made over $128,630.2

 4. Mortgage Broker